achekuri19/Circuit-Simulator/README.txt

 's': Changes the mode to add an oscilloscope

-Currently, the only assembly commands the simulator can handle are: and, or, ldi, in and out
+Currently, the only assembly commands the simulator can handle are: and, or, ldi, in, out, mov and lsr

 When creating a new microprocessor, click on the giant '+' on the side of the screen.
 The # of pins must be between 18 and 76